glarita/glarita.github.io/essays/Lets-Build.md

 ## Time for Change

 Up until the past two years, I never considered myself to be a computer person.
-When I first decided to go to college I majored in liberal arts, and I dreaded the fact that we would have to use a computer even for the most basic needs like using Laulima and email.
+When I first decided to go to college I majored in liberal arts, and I dreaded the fact that we would have to use a computer even for the most basic needs like using our school website Laulima and email.
 I did enough just to get by.
 Fast forward to 2018, I decided to go back to school for computer science. *What made me change my mind?*

 While I was researching some things on google to help enhance my gaming computer’s performance I stumbled across coding and software engineering.
 I was amazed that something like a website or application could be built using a language that seemed foreign to me.
 At the time I was working as a medical assistant, unhappy and looking for a fresh new start.
 And that’s when I decided that I’m going to go back to school.